Fitbit Review 2025

 • ECG heart-rate sensor

-• Skin-temp monitor
+• Skin-temperature monitor

-• Extra stress data tracking with Fitbit Premium subscription.
+• Extra stress data tracking with Fitbit Premium subscription

 • Basic heart tracker